Faabrisgro/data_automated_entry/README.md

 Through the use of buttons, the end user can input data automatically and also record daily operations.

-This was a client requirement, and we fulfilled it exactly as requested, respecting their decisions even though we had recommended better data management practices.
+This was a client requirement, and I fulfilled it exactly as requested, respecting their decisions even though I had recommended better data management practices.